PalmLab Help Center

 3 Results Interpretation

-Table Results
+Results Table

-- Sortable by association strength (OR or Jaccard)
+- Sortable by Corrected P-value, or Jaccard

 Network Visualization

-- ● Core Protein (Query)
+- ● Core Protein (query)

-- ● First Level - Co-occurrence
+- ● 1st Level - Co-occurrence

-- ● First Level - Mutual Exclusion
+- ● 1st Level - Mutual Exclusion

-- ● Second Level - Co-occurrence
+- ● 2nd Level - Co-occurrence

-- ● Second Level - Mutual Exclusion
+- ● 2nd Level - Mutual Exclusion

 4 Interactive Features

-- Drag nodes to rearrange network layout
+- Drag nodes to rearrange the layout

-- Scroll to zoom in/out of the network
+- Scroll to zoom in/out

-- Download network as SVG for publications
+- Download the network as SVG for publications

 Tool 3: Protein Relationship Analysis